davmac314/tosaithe/doc/TSBP.md

    otherwise stated.

 Structure fields are aligned to the size of their type, unless otherwise stated.
-Pointer types are 64-bits in size and aligned to a 64-bit boundary.
+Pointer types are 8 bytes in size and aligned to an 8-byte boundary.
 Structures as a whole are aligned according to alignment of their largest field.

 ### TSBP Header for C and C++